Aeroluna/LunaCoopMod/README.md

 This allows the healing to scale with damage increase or damage reduction effects.

 - Changed P3 voice lines.
+- Changed P3 minimap icons.

-Now uses the pre-infested voice lines from Heart of the Swarm.
+Now uses the pre-infested assets from Heart of the Swarm.

 - Fixed a bug where Kerrigan's Assimilation Aura would not affect invisible units (Cloaked and not detected).